What is NoFap?

 NoFap is not an "anti-masturbation" website.

 NoFap does not advocate for long-term abstinence from masturbation or sexual behavior.
-Many users choose to temporarily abstain from masturbation for a period of time—typically around seven to ninety days, most often in the pursuit of recovery from porn addiction and other forms of compulsive sexual behavior.
+Many users choose to temporarily avoid masturbation for a period of time—typically around seven to ninety days, most often in the pursuit of recovery from porn addiction and other forms of compulsive sexual behavior.
 Many users choose to reduce previously-excessive masturbation to more moderate levels.
-Finally, some users masturbate as much as they want, only seeking to reduce or quit the use of pornography.
-Other users may choose not to masturbate, preferring sexual intercourse with a partner.
+Finally, some users allow themselves to masturbate as much as they want, only seeking to reduce or quit the use of pornography.
+Other users may choose not to masturbate at all for extended periods of time, preferring sexual intercourse with a partner.
 Our users choose what best serves their personal goals.
 Learn more about why NoFap is not an “anti-masturbation” site.

 NoFap is not religiously affiliated.

 NoFap approaches the matter of porn addiction and other forms of compulsive sexual behavior from a secular, evidence-based viewpoint.
 As a recovery website, we are not here to take stances on the morality of pornography use or masturbation.
 We think there is a growing body of scientific and anecdotal evidence that modern, unfettered digital pornography use can be addictive and problematic for many users.
-NoFap was founded by an atheist.
-Others associated with the website come from a wide variety of backgrounds and beliefs.
 The majority of our community identifies as atheist or agnostic, but we’re happy to host a diverse community of both non-religious and religious users.
 Read more about our secular origins.

 NoFap is not an "anti-porn" website.